*Whilst we do not foresee any major changes to the information provided below, please be aware that some information may be subject to changes*

 The academic year at Durham runs from October to June.
 We recommend that you arrive in time to attend the Orientation Session, see above for further details.

-Postgraduate Business students only, exams will take place in early January (Dates TBC) (Michaelmas Term) and early/mid May (Epiphany Term).
-These dates are only provisional and are subject to change.
+Postgraduate Business students only, exams will take place early January 2025 (Michaelmas Term) and during May 2025 (Epiphany Term).
+Dates TBC.
+The dates will be provisional and are subject to change.

 The International Office will hold an in person compulsory Orientation Session for all incoming exchange students.
 All new incoming exchange students are expected to attend.
 The session covers important information such as registration, module enrolment and other practical arrangements.